ciselab/HasBugs/tools/README.md

 To be done

-- [] Run all .sh in references and put their results in data
+- [X] Run all .sh in references and put their results in data
-- [] Dependencies to do the above
+- [X] Dependencies to do the above (none, Shell is great)
-- [] Docker compose to run the same on windows / any machine
+- [X] Docker compose to run the same on windows / any machine ("Normal" Docker + shell)
 - [] Script to merge the datapoint.json to dataset.jsonl
 - [] Maybe: Script to produce the patches from two commits
 - [] Maybe: Script to check that all projects (still) exist (e.g. curl the URL of the projects for response)